Dada6x/ObsidianVault/University/Third Year/subjects/Ai Basics.md

 |                                 |                                                      |
 |                                 |                                                      |

 ---
 `lec 4`

-# Knowledge Representation
+# Knowledge Representation :LiBrain:

-what is knowledge
+what is knowledge? => idk
+end of lec
+absolute cinema dont you think